 Spending a summer finding ways to make toilet water reusable and trying to extract urine from wastewater might not sound glamorous.

-But the results of the work two UC Merced students are doing through a prestigious research partnership could be very important to a state facing a severe drought, as well as for the future of water security.
+But the results of the work two UC Merced students are doing though a prestigious research partnership could be very important to a state facing a severe drought, as well as for the future of water security.

 ReNUWIt is a partnership between UC Berkeley, the Colorado School of Mines, New Mexico State University and Stanford University.